maplemavin/docs/api_v1.md

 `reason`
 This specifies why the user is flagging this content and should be a sentence or two provided by the end user using your application.

+# Devices
+These endpoints revolve around Fullscreen Direct Checkout and the devices used for the checkout process.
+They allow the application to label a device identifier with a convenient human readable label.

+## /device
+`GET /account/{accountId}/device`
+Returns a list of all devices and their current labels (if a human readable label has been registered) for each device which is registered OR has been tracked as the device on which an order was made for this account.

+### Example Response

+	{
+	    "metadata": {
+	        "http_code": 200
+	    },
+	    "data": [{
+	        "identifier": "abcdefghijklmnopqrstuvwxyz",
+	        "label": "The dude's ipad"
+	    }, {
+	    	"identifier": "12345678901234567890123456",
+		"label": "The old ipad"
+	    }]
+	}

+## /device/{deviceIdentifier}
+`GET /account/{accountId}/device/{deviceIdentifier}`
+Returns the device identifier and the current label (or null) for the specified device identifier.

+### Example Response

+	{
+	    "metadata": {
+	        "http_code": 200
+	    },
+	    "data": {
+	        "identifier": "abcdefghijklmnopqrstuvwxyz",
+	        "label": "The dude's ipad"
+	    }
+	}

+## /device
+`POST /account/{accountId}/device`
+Registers a device label associated with the device identifier indicated.

+### POST Parameters

+`deviceIdentifier` _(required)_

+	the device identifier to register with the system

+`label`

+	the label to associate with the deviceIdentifier indicated

+## /device/{deviceIdentifier}
+`POST /account/{accountId}/device/{deviceIdentifier}`
+`PUT /account/{accountId}/device/{deviceIdentifier}`
+Registers a device label associated with the device identifier indicated.

+### POST/PUT Parameters

+`label`

+	the label to associate with the deviceIdentifier indicated

+### Example Response

+	see [GET] /device/{deviceIdentifier} above

+## /device/{deviceIdentifier}
+`DELETE /account/{accountId}/device/{deviceIdentifier}`
+Removes a device's label from our system.
+All orders associated with this device will remain, only the label currently associated with the device identifier will be removed.

+### Example Response

+	see [GET] /device/{deviceIdentifier} above